fhermeni/rescom-lab/README.md

 ### Fault-tolerance for replicated applications
 Let consider the VMs run replicated applications.
 To make them fault-tolerant to node failure, the customer expects to have the replicas running on distinct hosts.

-1. Implement a new scheduler (`antiAffinity` flag) that places the Vms with regards to their affinity.
+Implement a new scheduler (`antiAffinity` flag) that places the Vms with regards to their affinity.
 In practice, all Vms with an id between [0-99] must be on distinct nodes, the same with Vms having an id between [100-199], [200-299], ... .
-1. What is the impact of such an algorithm over the cluster hosting capacity ?
-Why ?

 ### Load balancing